 China has made great achievements in rural education over the past decade—especially in compulsory education.
 Compulsory education in China ends with grade 9.
-In the past five years fiscal input by the national government has made grades 1 to 9 almost free.
-This effort—and other factors—have contributed to making compulsory education universal.
+In the past five years, fiscal input by the national government has made grades 1 to 9 almost free.
+This effort—and other factors—have contributed to making compulsory education nearly universal.
 Almost all children between the ages of 7 and 12 are in school.
-Girls attend elementary and middle schools at rates almost equal to boys (Hannum, Wang and Adams, forthcoming).
+Girls attend elementary and middle schools at rates almost equal to boys (Hannum, Wang and Adams, 2010).

-While there have also been progress in promoting higher education—both high school and tertiary education—it is not because of reductions in tuition and fees.
-At the same time that tuition and fees began to be reduced for elementary school and junior high, they were raised for high school and college/university.
-School costs are not trivial for middle-class urban parents; they are extraordinarily high for families in poor rural areas.
+Although there has also been progress in promoting higher education—both high school and tertiary education—this is not due to reductions in tuition and fees.
+At the same time that tuition and fees were reduced for elementary school and junior high, they were raised for high school and college/university.
+School costs are not trivial for middle-class urban parents, and they are extraordinarily high for families in poor rural areas.

 How high are high school tuition and fees?
-According to a recent survey by REAP, high school tuition, room, board and other fees in rural areas is around 4,000 yuan per year.
-High school students who are from remote villages and townships almost invariably have to live at school.
-This means that three years of high school can cost a poor family 12,000 Yuan or more.
-For a family that is living at the poverty line, this means that it takes about 15 per capita incomes to pay for high school.
+According to a recent survey by REAP, high school tuition, room, board and other fees in rural areas cost around 4,000 yuan per year.
+High school students from remote villages and townships almost invariably have to live at school.
+Thus, three years of high school costs 12,000 yuan or more.
+For a family that is living at the poverty line, this is equivalent to 15 times per capita annual income.

-Sending a child to university for four years can cost more than two times high school.
-When all expenses are added up, university costs in China can reach 10,000 to 12,000 yuan per year.
-To pay for four years of college, a poor family living at the poverty line must borrow and save more than 60 years of per capita income.
+Sending a student to university for four years is more than twice as expensive as high school.
+The total cost of attending university in China is 10,000 to 12,000 yuan per year, meaning that a family living at the poverty line must borrow and/or save more than 60 times per capita income to pay for university.

-Click Financial and Information Constraints on Rural High School Students Seeking Higher Education in China ( 274.24 KB ) for a summary of REAP's 2007 survey results
+See Financial and Information Constraints on Rural High School Students Seeking Higher Education in China ( 274.24 KB ) for a summary of REAP's 2007 survey results.

-Despite these high expenses, almost any family in China—urban or rural, even parents of households from the poorest, most remote parts of China—would like to send their child to high school and college.
-The decision to pay out this amount of money, however, depends on an assessment of the benefits.
-Several factors make the decision to go to high school difficult to make:
+Despite these high expenses, the vast majority of families in China—urban and rural, including parents of households from the poorest, most remote parts of China—would like to send their child to high school and college.
+However, the decision to do so depends on an assessment of the benefits:

 Not surprisingly, high school enrollment rates in poor rural areas are low.
 The wide gap between rural and urban educational attainment endures.
-And, this is at a time that the country—given its need to increasingly compete in more skilled wage industries—needs its workforce to be better trained.
+Furthermore, this is occurring at a when China—given its need to increasingly compete in more skilled wage industries—needs its workforce to be better trained.

 Scholarships and financial aid for high school students are almost non-existent in poor, rural areas.
 At universities across China, the limited scholarships available pale in comparison to the numbers of students who ask for support.
 According to a recent survey by REAP, only 2 percent of high school students received financial aid.
 More than 20 percent applied (Sharbono et al, 2007).

-The case for university funding is different.
-There is increasingly more aid and scholarships available today than there was five years ago.
-It is claimed in some universities that whoever requires financial aid can get it.
+University funding, though, is a different case.
+More financial aid and scholarships are available today than there were five years ago.
+Some universities claim that anyone requiring financial aid can recieve it.

-Even if it were true, the fact is that students from poor rural universities do NOT know this.
-REAP found that there was enormous mis-information about school financing.
+Even if this were true, students from poor rural areas are not aware of this.
+REAP found that there was enormouse misinformation about school financing among rural students.
 Students are not aware of the resources that are available for them.
-They also believe that it is more expensive to go to better schools in the large municipalities than to relatively lower-quality schools in regional cities.
+They also believe that it is more expensive to go to better schools in large municipalities than to lower-quality schools in regional cities.
 In fact, in most cases, the reverse is true.
-In fact, there are programs to help poor, rural students with their funding needs.
-The problem is, rural students do not know about them and often are unable to take advantage of them.
+There are programs to help poor, rural students with their funding needs, but rural students usually do not know about them and often are unable to take advantage of them.

-There also appear to be problems with the design of many financial aid programs.
-For example, banks are supposed to provide educational loans.
-Few students, however, have been able to take advantage of them.
-Banks are unwilling to give guaranteed student loans because the guaranteed student loans are not well guaranteed by the government.
-Many rules have arisen to try to overcome perceived (though unproven) problems of repayment.
-In particular, students now can only apply to the banks in their home towns.
-Unfortunately, poor, rural students are by definition from poor, rural areas.
-The banks in these areas are among the least willing and able to make these loans.
+Many financial aid programs are also poorly designed.
+For example, banks are supposed to provide educational loans, but few students have been able to take advantage of them.
+Banks are frequently unwilling to provide guaranteed student loans because the government guarantee backing these loans is not strong enough.
+Banks have instated many rules in an attempt to overcome perceived--though unproven--repayment problems.
+Students also can only apply for loans at banks in their hometowns.
+However, poor, rural students are by definition from poor, rural areas, and banks in these areas are generally the least willing and able to make students loans.

-In addition, China's government scholarship and grant funding has evolved so all of the funding is done through the university system.
-This, of course, means that students can not get access to aid until they enter the university.
-In fact, in most universities, first year students are not awarded scholarships until well into the second semester.
-This not only means families have to find some way to finance the first year of college, it also means that there is a lot of uncertainty.
-When students are making their choices of where to go to college and what to major in, they do not know their financial aid package.
-As a result it is possible that they make decisions in this environment of uncertainty that might be suboptimal in terms of their college/major choice.
-In other words, poor, rural students may distort their college choice and choose to go to a normal or military school where the cost is lower even though they are not interested in a career in education or the military.
-Such distortions will impose costs on the students, their families and the nation as a whole.?
+In addition, China's government scholarship and grant funding is all channeled through the university system.
+This means that students cannot obtain access to aid until they enter university.
+In fact, in most universities, first-year students are not awarded scholarships until well into their second semester.
+Thus, families not only have to find a way to finance the first year of college, but also must make the decision of whether or not to enter university without knowing how many years they will need to pay for.
+Students must decide where to go to college and what to major in without knowing what their financial aid package will be.
+With such uncertainty, many students choose to go to less expensive teacher-training colleges or military schools, even though they are not interested in a career in education or the military.

-Making a well-informed decision in regards to what university to attend is almost impossible for a poor family, given their own financial limitations and the systematic information constraints.
+Making a well-informed decision in regards to which university to attend is very difficult for a poor family, given their own financial limitations and systematic information constraints.
 Ultimately, higher education in China is a private, pay-as-you-go system.
-Students must base their decisions on whether their families can come up with the required amounts on their own, an impossible task for many.
-That is, unless changes can be made to the way the system works: at the high school level; at the college and university level; and for students going to vocational/professional training schools.
+Students must base their decisions on whether their families can come up with the required amount on their own, an impossible task for many.
+That is, unless changes are made to the way the system works at the high school, college and university, and vocational and professional school levels.

 The discussion above reveals disheartening statistics.
-Due to the extremely competitive nature of college admission exams, limited space in the university system and the relatively poor quality of schooling that students from poor, rural areas have received, less than 15 to 20% of the high school students from China's poor rural areas are able to pass the university entrance exam to continue their education (Liu et al, 2008).
-Even though they have shown themselves to be extremely motivated, hardworking and talented enough to have made it through secondary school, the large majority of poor, rural students graduating from high school have little other choice but to go find a job in the unskilled labor market.
-Despite the academic abilities and appealing personal attributes they have demonstrated, in nearly all cases their low economic status becomes virtually entrenched forevermore.
+Due to the extremely competitive nature of college admission exams, limited space in the university system and the relatively poor quality of schooling that students from poor, rural areas receive, fewer than 15 to 20 percent of high school students from China's poor rural areas are able to pass the university entrance exam and continue their education (Liu et al, 2008).
+Even though many have proven themselves to be highly motivated, hardworking and talented enough to have made it through secondary school, the large majority of poor, rural students graduating from high school have little choice but to find a job in the unskilled labor market.
+Despite the academic abilities and appealing personal attributes many individuals demonstrate, low economic status often becomes entrenched.

-Vocational/professional school training is a potentially important means of providing new opportunities to learn skills valued in China's labor market.
-Vocational education (or technical education) and professional schools are seen by many as a means of servicing the large numbers of students now not accommodated by the current university system.
+Vocational and professional training has the potential to be an important new opportunity for students to learn skills valued in China's labor market.
+Vocational (or technical) education and professional schools are often seen as a means of servicing the large numbers of students not currently accommodated by the university system.
 Yet, while vocational schools are increasingly common for different trades, they are predominantly private.
-In many cases, attending vocational training/professional schools is even more costly than China's level-1 and level-2 universities.
+In many cases, attending vocational training/professional schools is even more costly than attending China's level-1 and level-2 universities.

-Currently, financial aid for vocational schools, although growing, is still minimal.
-There are both private and increasingly more government programs available, but little is known of them.
-The methods of allocating aid are unclear.
-Their availability is still far from certain.
-The terms and conditions may make use the of financial aid restrictive.
-The rate of return to vocational training and professional school education is unknown.
-Thus, the result in rural areas is a familiar one: vocational training is an opportunity, but only if your family can afford to pay for it, under the status quo.?
-It is clear that opportunities still are not available to all.
-There is evidence that young women are the least likely to receive such advanced training.
+Financial aid for vocational schools is still minimal, although it is growing.
+Both private and increasingly government financial aid programs are available, but they are not well known, and methods of allocating aid are unclear.
+Terms and conditions may make use the of financial aid restrictive.
+Families considering vocational schooling generally cannot count on financial aid.
+Furthermore, the rate of return to vocational training and professional school is unknown.
+Thus, the result in rural areas is a familiar one: vocational training is an opportunity, but only if your family can afford to pay for it under the status quo.
+Opportunities are not available for all, and there is evidence that young women are the least likely to receive advanced training.

-A recent REAP survey reveals that less than 40% of young children in poor rural areas are attending any kind of early childhood education program or center (Luo, Rozelle and Zhang, 2008), despite the many long-term benefits "early childhood readiness" holds for formal educational attainment and, long-term, for social and economic success.
-In China's large and affluent urban areas, attendance rates are 90%.
-Low preschool attendance in poor areas is seen even though the costs may not be high.
-However, the centers that do exist are private and, like other forms of non-compulsory education in rural areas, little if any private or public financial aid is made available to encourage and to enable poor families to enroll their children. (see Educational Challenges – Early Childhood Education, for a detailed description of this important issue,)
+A recent REAP survey reveals that fewer than 40 percent of young children in poor rural areas are attending any kind of early childhood education program (Luo, Rozelle and Zhang, 2008), despite the many long-term benefits "early childhood school readiness" holds for formal educational attainment and ultimately social and economic success.
+In China's large and affluent urban areas, attendance rates are 90 percent.
+Low preschool attendance in poor areas occurs even though costs may not be high.
+However, early childhood education centers that do exist are private and, like other forms of non-compulsory education in rural areas, little if any private or public financial aid is made available to encourage and enable poor families to enroll their children (see Educational Challenges – Early Childhood Education, for a detailed description of this important issue).

-To alleviate the needs of poor, rural families for assistance for meeting the spiraling costs of education, REAP is implementing its own scholarship programs and partnering with others to evaluate their 'financial aid programs.'
+To assist poor, rural families in meeting the spiraling costs of education, REAP is implementing its own scholarship programs and partnering with others to evaluate their financial aid programs.